BirdeeHub/ExampleKotlinPluginLoader/README.md

 A plugin loader example program in kotlin.
+Use it if your program needs to load plugins!

-This exists because its a fairly standalone example created while making part of another program.
+This was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful